European Super League 'would be open competition'

 "But when important decisions are at stake, they are too often forced to sit idly by on the sidelines as the sporting and financial foundations crumble around them."

-The original plans for the ESL in 2021 involved it containing 20 teams - the 12 founding members plus the three unnamed clubs they expected to join later - plus five clubs who would have qualified annually based on their domestic achievements.
+The original plans for the ESL in 2021 contained 20 teams - 12 founding members and three unnamed clubs they expected to join later, plus five clubs who would have qualified annually based on their domestic achievements.

+Arsenal, Chelsea, Liverpool, Manchester City, Manchester United and Tottenham backed out of the project within 48 hours following widespread condemnation.

+Real Madrid, Barcelona and Juventus, however, are still pushing for an ESL.

-According to Reichart, the new ESL would contain up to 80 teams, who would be guaranteed a minimum 14 matches per season.
+Reichart says the new ESL would contain up to 80 teams, each guaranteed a minimum of 14 matches per season and continue to play in their domestic leagues.

 In December, Uefa and Fifa received significant backing in their bid to block the creation of a European Super League.